huggingface/datasets/datasets/hate_speech_pl/README.md

 ### Supported Tasks and Leaderboards

-For each of the tasks tagged for this dataset, give a brief description of the tag, metrics, and suggested models (with a link to their HuggingFace implementation if available).
-Give a similar description of tasks that were not covered by the structured tag set (repace the `task-category-tag` with an appropriate `other:other-task-name`).

 - `text-classification`: The dataset might be used to perform the text classification on different target fields, like the presence of irony/sarcasm, minority it describes or a topic.
 - `text-scoring`: The sentiment analysis is another task which might be solved on a dataset.